canonical/cloud-init/doc/rtd/explanation/vendordata.rst

 .. _vendordata:

-Vendor data
+Vendor-data
 ***********

 Overview
 ========

-Vendor data is data provided by the entity that launches an instance (e.g., the cloud provider).
+Vendor-data is data provided by the entity that launches an instance (e.g., the cloud provider).
 This data can be used to customise the image to fit into the particular environment it is being run in.

-Vendor data follows the same rules as user-data, with the following
+Vendor-data follows the same rules as user-data, with the following
 caveats:

 1. Users have ultimate control over vendor-data.
 They can disable its execution or disable handling of specific parts of multi-part input.
 2. By default it only runs on first boot.
-3. Vendor data can be disabled by the user.
+3. Vendor-data can be disabled by the user.
 If the use of vendor-data is required for the instance to run, then vendor-data should not be used.
 4. User-supplied cloud-config is merged over cloud-config from vendor-data.